03 December 2009

 * * * * * THE READING ROOM * * * *

 According to A.N.
-Wilson -- here -- "There never was a healthier man of genius, nor one whose talk was so endlesssly absorbing."
+Wilson "There never was a healthier man of genius, nor one whose talk was so endlesssly absorbing."

 The book in question -- here.